rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

 ---

+# 11. Worker Scaling

+When discovery workload increases:

+    Discovery Queue
+         ↓
+    ┌───────────────┐
+    │ Worker 1      │
+    │ Worker 2      │
+    │ Worker 3      │
+    │ Worker N      │
+    └───────┬───────┘
+            ↓
+    Discovery Pipeline

+Workers can scale independently from API instances.

+This is important because adding more API servers should not automatically create excessive external crawling.

+---

-# 10. Backpressure
+# 12. Backpressure

-External sources have limits.

-The system should not send unlimited requests just because internal traffic increases.
+The system must control how much work is sent to external sources.

 Example:

-    User Traffic
+    Many User Searches
            ↓
     Discovery Queue
            ↓
     Controlled Workers
            ↓
     External Sources

-The queue and worker limits can protect:

-- Search providers
-- Source websites
+This prevents:

+- Excessive provider requests
+- Excessive website requests
-- Database
+- Database overload
-- CPU
+- CPU overload
-- Network
+- Network overload

+Backpressure becomes especially important when discovery volume increases.

 ---

-# 11. Rate Limiting
+# 13. External Source Rate Limits

-Different sources may have different request limits.
+Different sources may have different limits.

-The platform should support source-specific limits.
+The system should support source-specific controls.

-Example:

-    Search Provider
-        10 requests/sec
+Conceptually:

     Source A
-        1 request/sec
+        → Controlled Request Rate

     Source B
-        5 requests/sec
+        → Different Request Rate

+    Search Provider
+        → Provider-specific Limits

-The exact limits should come from provider/source requirements.
+The exact limits must come from the source/provider requirements.

-The system should never assume that all sources can handle the same request rate.
+The system should not assume every source supports the same request rate.

 ---

-# 12. Fetching Scalability
+# 14. Fetching Scalability

 Page fetching is network-heavy.

-As volume increases, fetching can become a major bottleneck.
+At higher volume, fetching can become one of the largest workloads.

 Future architecture: